drrt/supervisor-syslog/README.md

 # supervisor-syslog

 ### What is it?
-A supervisord event listener for remote syslogging
+A supervisord event listener for remote syslogging.
+It will listen to all of your \[program\] output and ship the results to a syslog server of your choice, bypassing all local syslog infrastructure.

 ### Why would you use this over `stdout_logfile=syslog`